Glycolate dehydrogenase

-Thus, the two substrates of this enzyme are glycolate and acceptor, whereas its two products are glyoxylate and reduced acceptor.
+The two substrates of this enzyme are glycolic acid and an electron acceptor.
+Its products are glyoxylic acid and the corresponding reduced acceptor.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with other acceptors.
 The systematic name of this enzyme class is glycolate:acceptor 2-oxidoreductase.
 Other names in common use include glycolate oxidoreductase, glycolic acid dehydrogenase, and glycolate:(acceptor) 2-oxidoreductase.
 This enzyme participates in glyoxylate and dicarboxylate metabolism.